Okonjima Luxury Bush Lodge

 - Attractive public areas decorated in an African style

 Okonjima Bush Lodge lies in the Omboroko Mountains of the Central Highlands of Namibia.
-Probably its biggest claim to fame is that it’s home to the AfriCat Foundation, a non-profit project to preserve and rehabilitate the large cats of Namibia, mainly cheetah and leopard.
-It offers the rare opportunity to view and learn about cheetah and leopard at close range in their natural habitat – perhaps track leopards in the rehabilitation area, radio-track cheetah on foot or visit the cheetah project.
+Probably its biggest claim to fame is that it’s home to the AfriCat Foundation, a non-profit project to preserve and rehabilitate the large cats of Namibia, mainly the leopard.
+It offers the rare opportunity to learn about cheetah and leopard.

 Bush Lodge is the more luxurious of the two main camps at Okonjima and offers 8 well-spaced, and therefore secluded, chalets, as well as a new honeymoon junior suite.
 Each circular chalet is attractively decorated in an African style with a cosy seating area with day bed and mini-bar, tea/coffee facilities and a bedroom with views over the grasslands and behind the bedroom area is the dressing area and bathroom with shower and enclosed loo.
 The canvas sides can be raised so that you have glorious open views of the surrounding bush.
 The luxury honeymoon suite boasts two double beds (why???), bath, outside shower and fireplace for those cool Namibian winter evenings.